Captain (Ret.) Gil Gonzales Reflects on His 28-Year Career at MFD

 We thank Capt.
 (Ret.)
 Gonzales for his 28 years of service to the community as well as the lasting contributions he made to the City of Madison Fire Department.

-This blog was authored by Adminstrative Clerk Dawn Turner with assistance from Firefighter/Paramedic Michael Flores and direct contribution from Captain (Ret.)
+This blog was authored by Administrative Clerk Dawn Turner with assistance from Administrative Assistant Denise DeSerio, Firefighter/Paramedic Michael Flores, and direct contribution from Captain (Ret.)
 Gil Gonzales.